smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

 Top Level
 =========

-There are two types of top level syntax elements.
-There are those which *configure functionality* and others which plainly *paste source code* into locations of the generated code.
+There are two types of top level syntax elements: those which *configure functionality* and others which plainly *paste source code* into locations of the generated code.

 .. _sec:top-level-configuration: